kr1viah/WKSeedFinderGUI/README.md

 - Rewrite the seed finder in OpenCL for better compatibility with different GPUs

 ## Building
-After cloning the repository, run `dotnet build` (or `dotnet publish -c Release -r win-x64 -p:PublishSingleFile=true` for a single .exe file) in the root directory to build the project.
+After cloning the repository, run `dotnet build` (or `dotnet publish -c Release -r win-x64 --self-contained false -p:PublishSingleFile=true` for a single .exe file) in the root directory to build the project.
 The executable will be in `WindowkillSeedFinderGUI/bin/Debug/net8.0-windows/WindowkillSeedFinderGUI.exe` (or `net8.0-windows/win-x64/publish/WindowkillSeedFinderGUI.exe`).

 As for the seed finder itself, install GCC to path, Go, the Cuda toolkit, and run `nvcc -shared -o main.dll main.cu` followed by `go build` in the `WindowkillSeedFinder` directory.
 The executable and .dll file will be in the same directory.